canvas-gamification/canvas-gamification-junit-tests/src/oop/special_class_method/medium/q10/QuestionText.md

 # oop-special_class_method-medium-q10

+## Question Type

+Java

 ## Question Text

-A store inventory system must keep track of all the items available for purchase so when it is low in stock, the manager can order more.
-Make a Java class called **Shoe**.
+Each store should have an inventory system to alert store managers when an item is low in stock so they can order replacements.
+Using the requirements below, write a Java class called **Shoe** to keep track of the store's shoe stock.

 ### Shoe Class: